 “You ordered that off the menu?”

-“And it tasted just like the lasagne at the old restaurant?”
+“And it tasted just like the lasagna at the old restaurant?”

 “Have you had lasagna at other restaurants?”

-“Doesn’t lasagne taste pretty similar, regardless of the restaurant?”
+“Doesn’t lasagna taste pretty similar, regardless of the restaurant?”

 “No, only at these two restaurants.
 I could tell he used the same recipe.”

 There was one big problem with this testimony, aside from his inability to describe the restaurant and the implausibility of the concept that he would be able to tell if the same recipe was used.
 We entered the restaurant’s menu into evidence, and it turns out the restaurant doesn’t even serve lasagna.
 It was clear the witness either worked for or was trying to curry favor with Brother P for some reason, and had never eaten at the restaurant, but you’d think he would have at least popped in to check the menu in case he was asked about what he had eaten.